 Our appellate law firm for Tennessee is rooted in deep tradition and highly regarded federal practice work.
 We create a strategy for each case, learn the issues on appeal and listen to our clients in Tennessee to ensure the best possible federal appeal in the nation.
 Connect with one of our Tennessee Post-Conviction Relief lawyers to discuss your case.

-Our expertise in handling appeals is of a high quality.
-Most federal appeals are flat fee and we steer clear of extravagant expenditure on our clients’ representation.
+Our expertise in handling appeals is of high quality.
+Most federal appeals are a flat fee and we steer clear of extravagant expenditure on our clients’ representation.
 We have the skills and experience to tackle the most complex federal appeals successfully in Tennessee.